tylerborden001/ball-under-the-arch/README.md

 + Sign up now to receive more information/register register for the March 2019 event

 ##### 8/25/2018
++ Boilerplate samples
-+ Boilerplate samples, Setting up Cloud9 coding space
++ Setting up Cloud9 coding space
 ##### 8/27/2018
++ Design Samples
-+ Design Samples and Research to coordinate routes
++ Research to coordinate routes
 ##### 8/29/2018
++ Landing Page Skeleton
-+ Landing Page Skeleton, Developing Links for States
++ Developing Links for States
 ##### 8/31/2018
-+ Initialized First Routes for States, used first as sample data
++ Initialized First Routes for States
++ Used first as sample data
 ##### 9/6/2018
 + Set final version of architecture
 + First commit remote to GitHub